Kalyn’s Kitchen Picks: Lakanto Monkfruit Zero Calorie Sweetener

-For the last few months I've been using a new type of zero calorie sweetener that I really like, and when I made the Low-Carb No Bake Cherry Cheesecake Dessert and it was gobbled up by Kara's kids, I knew it was time to officially add Monk Fruit Zero Calorie Sweetener to my list of Kalyn's Kitchen Picks!
-In the past I had sometimes gotten bad reviews from the kids when they tested low-sugar desserts made with certain sweeteners, but this one was a winner.
+For quite a while now I’ve been using a zero calorie sweetener that I really like, and after I made Low-Carb No Bake Cherry Cheesecake Dessert and it was gobbled up by Kara’s kids, I knew it was time to officially add Lakanto Monkfruit Sweetener to my list of Kalyn’s Kitchen Picks!
+In the past I’d sometimes gotten bad reviews from the kids when they tested low-sugar desserts made with other sweeteners, but this one was a winner.

 Recipes I’ve Made Using Monk Fruit: